What is an internship?

 Finding internships on CareerConnect

-In a typical year we advertise hundreds of internships on CareerConnect, which is the password protected section of our website.
-A large number of firms advertising on our website hope to recruit more than one intern.
-Although CareerConnect is a great source of internships, it largely relies on employers placing details of their opportunities on our website.
-This means, you should always use CareerConnect alongside other sources to find internship opportunities.
+Each year, we advertise hundreds of internships on CareerConnect, which is the password protected section of our website.
+Although CareerConnect is a great source of internships, it largely relies on employers posting details of their opportunities on our website.
+This means you should always use CareerConnect alongside other sources to find internship opportunities.

 Finding internships through The Internship Office